 As I mentioned (and showed) in What’s New: Beveled-edge Gallery Wraps & Non-glare Acrylic, we’ve started putting bevels on the edges of our gallery-wrapped canvas images.
 The bad news is that you cannot buy beveled stretcher (or strainer) bars in any store; you have to make your own.
 The good news is that it’s not that hard.
-As a test, we tried moulding with a 22½° bevel, but that wasn’t enough of a bevel to make it worthwhile.
+As a test, we tried mouldings with a 15° and then a 22½° bevel, but that wasn’t enough of a bevel to make it worthwhile.
 We’ve since used both 30° (as on “Burrowing Owls”details) and 45° bevels (as on “Cedar Keys Lighthouse”details), but are still perfecting the process.
 (Making the corner folds on 45° bevels is especially tough.)
 Here’s how we made our mouldings:

 Building The Bars